Register trainee teachers data sharing agreement

 To notify the DfE with your consent to the terms of this data sharing agreement, email becomingateacher@digital.education.gov.uk with confirmation.

-If you’re a lead school
+If you’re a lead partner

 You will have received an email from us asking you to fill out a form where a relevant person from your organisation needs to consent to this data sharing agreement.